Published on 01-May-2012

 Barnes & Noble

-Big Data, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Computing, Smarter Planet
+Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud, Smarter Analytics, Smarter Computing, Smarter Planet

 Barnes & Noble has an unusual supply challenge: Its inventory is a mile wide and an inch deep.
 A store can carry up to 200,000 titles, including single copies that can sit on a shelf for a year.
 That makes it difficult to track results, especially for publishers.
 To address this challenge, Barnes & Noble built a web-based sales and inventory portal on the IBM Netezza data warehouse appliance that feeds metrics right to the publishers.
 Suppliers can log in on a daily basis and see sales and stock ratios to determine what’s selling, and the categories they’re strong or weak in.